Muhammad-Aqeel-2226/Fullstack-boilerplate-app/README.md

 | `package.json` (root) | ❌ No               | Needed to run full-stack dev, bootstrap, and keep things unified       |
 | `bootstrap.js`        | ✅ Optional         | Not required to run the app, but really helpful for quick setup       |
 | `.gitignore`          | ❌ No               | Keeps your repo clean and secure from `node_modules`, `.env`, etc.    |

+# NOTE: The files in the root directory/folder, except for the 'server' and 'client' folders, are only for development not for production.

 ---